Chocolate Cashew Nut Spread: Eat Your Heart Out Nutella

 Sharing

-I am sending these off to AlphaBakes with Caroline Makes and The More Than Occasional Baker as V is for Vegan Chocolate Spread.
+V is for Vegan Chocolate Spread.
+I’m thus sending this recipe off to AlphaBakes with Caroline Makes and The More Than Occasional Baker.

 Giveaway